FindNUS/FindNUS.github.io/content/devguide/_index.md

   - [Secrets Management](#secrets-management)
 - [Pull Request (PR) Etiquette](#pull-request-pr-etiquette)
 # Introduction
 Want to contribute and work on FindNUS?
 This is the guide for you.
+This guide covers how to setup the development environment for the Frontend and Backend respectively.

 # Frontend